danyul/ionical/README.md

   - Classify events based on user-specified criteria
     (e.g., categorize events whose start time falls between
     range Xpm-Ypm as being "Workshift A" events, and those
-    between Qpm and Rpm as being "Workshift B" events.)
+    between Qpm and Rpm as being "Workshift B" events).
-  - Export events for multiple calendars to CSV in a user-specified format, filtered on user-specified
+  - Export events for multiple calendars to CSV in a
+    user-specified format, filtered on user-specified
     classications criteria (e.g., workshifts).
 - Limitations:
-  - At present, ionical only deals with icalendar start times and summary text fields.
+  - At present, ionical only deals with icalendar start times
+    and summary text fields.
 Other icalendar fields are ignored.
     This is adequate for many simple use cases (e.g., it was
     designed to track changes to employee schedules on
     [Amion](https://amion.com/), and has worked well for that).
-    However, it does not address use cases involving
-    other icalendar fields.

 ## Installing via pip: